EirikV/meteor-workshop/README.md

 * **[Meteor's Todo tutorial using Blaze](https://www.meteor.com/tutorials/blaze/creating-an-app)**

 ## Let's get to work!
-If you have any questions at this point, now is a great time to ask them - we will be happy to clarify any obscurities.

 ### 1. First things first
 Open your favorite command line and make sure that your current working directory is where you want to create your app.
 Then type: `meteor create chat-app`.